 As a result of such textbook gaslighting, you may become less confident in your ability to tell what’s actually going on in your life.

 6. They blame you for anything and everything

-People who are victims of narcissistic abuse often walk on eggshells around their partner because “you don’t know what will be offensive to them,” Dr. Kazina says.
+People who are victims of narcissistic abuse often walk on eggshells around their partner because “you don’t know what will be offensive to them,” Dr. Kaszina says.
 “They will blame you for things…[and then] you accept that you mess everything up because you’re always blamed.”
-This is another manipulation tactic that will contribute to you breaking down over time.
+This is another manipulation tactic that a narcissist will use to break you down over time.

 7. You don’t feel as confident about your decision-making skills

-Narcissists are big on undermining people, Dr. Kazina says.
-As a result, “you become increasingly less confident…victims of narcissistic abuse “stop having any belief in their abilities,” she adds.
+Narcissists are big on undermining people, Dr. Kaszina says.
+As a result, “you may become increasingly less confident or sure of yourself,” she says, adding that victims of narcissistic abuse often “stop having any belief in their abilities whatsoever.”

-Being the victim of narcissistic abuse can make you feel “increasingly depressed,” Dr. Kazina says.
+Being the victim of narcissistic abuse can make you feel “increasingly depressed,” Dr. Kaszina says.
 At the same time, you can struggle with anxiety.
-“You’re hyper-vigilant, because you’re trying to check where the next attack will come from,” Dr. Kazina says.
+“You’re hyper-vigilant, because you’re trying to check where the next attack will come from,” Dr. Kaszina says.
 “You’re frantically people-pleasing and sacrificing yourself for someone who doesn’t appreciate it.”

 What to do after you've identified signs of narcissistic abuse

-Dr. Kazina recommends listening to your gut on how to proceed after identifying signs of narcissistic in order to best protect yourself.
-“If you’re feeling badly and you suspect this is what’s going on, it’s time to start to prepare to get out,” she says.
-“You’ve got to get a plan in place and leave.”
+Listening to your gut on how you want to proceed after identifying signs of narcissistic abuse is important in order to protect yourself and take steps toward emotional healing.
+“If you’re feeling badly and you suspect [abuse] is what’s going on, it’s time to start to prepare to get out,” says Dr. Kaszina.
+“You’ve got to get a plan in place and leave the toxic relationship.”